Basins

 - basin:

-File or remote location containing additional feature data for another dataset.
-Both the dataset and the basin must originate from the same DC measurement.
-E.g. You can work with a local .rtdc file containing only :ref:´scalar features <sec_features_scalar>` with the image data stored on DCOR to keep your local disk usage low.
+File or remote location containing feature data that are made accessible to the referrer.
+Both the referrer and the basin must originate from the same DC measurement.
+E.g. You can work with a local .rtdc file containing only :ref:´scalar features <sec_features_scalar>` with the image data stored in a basin on DCOR to keep your local disk usage low.

 - mapped basin: